abditimer/opiniondjango/README.md

 # Pinionated
-Project to build a social network.
+The social network for sharing opinions.

 Key features:
 - Share opinions with other users